Ryshackleton/idyll-template/README.md

 # Idyll Template

 This is a React app that mimics the [basic template project that Idyll provides](https://idyll-lang.org/docs/getting-started).
-The main differences are that their project requires a global install of Idyll to compile the Idyll markdown and doesn't have much in the way of linting or babel polyfills.
+The main difference is that the default Idyll project requires a global install of Idyll to compile the Idyll markdown, whereas this project embeds Idyll into an existing React app using [the method described in the Idyll documentation](https://idyll-lang.org/docs/components/custom).
+This project also uses webpack & babel to compile the JS.

+The Idyll generated page that loads from the `build:watch` script (described below) documents how to load data and create a few basic charts, or you can see the [demo here](https://ryshackleton.github.io/idyll-template/).

 ### Installation